 How many sessions does one need to take?

-Online counselling services prove to be more cost-effective.
-Bonobology offers 60-min therapy session with trained and certified therapists in the range of $15 to 40.
+The rise of low-cost marriage counseling or couples therapy avenues in the present times presents a more financially viable way to seek necessary help.
+For instance, affordable online couples counseling services prove to be way more cost-effective.
+Bonobology offers 60-min therapy sessions with trained and certified therapists in the range of $15 to 40.
 You can review our panel of consulting experts, here.

 Unfortunately, no. A majority of insurance companies do not cover couples therapy unless deemed as a medical necessity.
 For example, in case one of the partners suffers from a diagnosed mental disorder such as PTSD, bipolar disorder or anxiety disorder.